VicWezy/Hotel-Cancellation-Rate-Prediction/README.md

 1. **Read in Data**: Loading and importing the dataset for analysis.
 2. **Data Wrangling**: Cleaning and preprocessing the dataset to handle missing values, outliers, and unreasonable data.
 3. **EDA**: Exploring the dataset to gain insights and understand its characteristics using visualizations and statistical analysis.
+(Note: Due to the limitations of GitHub in directly displaying Plotly graphs, you can click `Open in Colab` to view the visualization.)
 4. **Feature Engineering**: Creating new features and transforming existing features to improve the predictive power of the models.
 This includes processing categorical and numerical variables appropriately.
 5. **Model Building**: Developing machine learning and deep learning models for predicting the hotel cancellation rate.
 6. **Model Evaluation**: Assessing the performance of the developed models using appropriate evaluation metrics and techniques.